Lynn M. Martin: Post political career

 From 1993 to 1999, Martin was a professor at the Kellogg School of Management at Northwestern University, and chair of the Council for the Advancement of Women and advisor to the firm of Deloitte & Touche LLP, for Deloitte's internal human resources and minority advancement matters.
 She was briefly a fellow at Harvard University's Kennedy School of Government.

 In 1993, Martin was among the finalist to be named as Commissioner of Baseball, but the job ultimately went to Bud Selig.

 In 1995, she tested the waters to run for the 1996 Republican presidential nomination, but decided against it after concluding there was insufficient support for her candidacy.
 She participated in a Republican primary debate in New Hampshire on local television.
 Arguably, she would have been the most viable woman to run for the Republican presidential nomination in history to that date.

 Martin has been a director on the boards of AT&T Corporation, Ryder System Inc., Dreyfus Funds, Constellation Energy Group and Procter & Gamble.
 She served as chairman of the board of the Lincoln Park Zoo in Chicago.

 She is briefly mentioned in The Loudest Voice for her connection to future Fox News executive Roger Ailes.

 Personal life

 She married John Martin in 1960 and the couple had two daughters.
 They divorced in 1978.
-Martin remarried in 1987 to Harry Leinenweber, a U.S. District Court Judge.
+Martin remarried in 1987 to Harry Leinenweber, a U.S. District Court Judge, who died in 2024.
 She has five stepchildren.